 Three basic types of spousal support are available in Virginia.
 A periodic payment for a limited duration, called "rehabilitative" support, is designed to give financial help to a lower-income spouse until he can become self-supporting.
 Judges often award periodic support payments for an unlimited length of time to parties divorcing after a long marriage.
 Lump-sum payments are one-time payouts.

 Temporary Spousal Support Formula

 A Virginia alimony formula is subject to change.
 The law sets out a formula for the courts to use when calculating temporary, or pendente lite, support.
 Temporary support provides financial help to a spouse until the divorce decree becomes final.
-For example, in Fairfax County, you calculate spousal support depending on whether child support is also granted.
-If not, take 30 percent of the gross income of the higher-income spouse and subtract it by 50 percent of the gross income of the spouse with lower income.
+If there are minor children, the amount of support is 28 percent of the gross income of the spouse with higher income, subtracted by 58 percent of the gross income of the spouse with lower income.
 If there are no minors, 28 percent goes up to 30 percent, and 58 percent goes down to 50 percent.
 That means a higher amount of spousal support is awarded since there's no need for child support.

 Changing Spousal Support Payments